puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

   The message we received said 'You must have a valid Puppet Enterprise license on this node in order to download puppetlabs-mssql.
 If you have a Puppet Enterprise license, please see https://docs.puppetlabs.com/forge/pe-only-modules for more information.'
 ~~~

-It is because the module you are trying to download is only available to Puppet Enterprise users.
-To use this module, download [Puppet Enterprise](https://puppetlabs.com/puppet/puppet-enterprise).
+If you aren't a Puppet Enterprise user, you won't be able to use this module unless you purchase [Puppet Enterprise](https://puppetlabs.com/puppet/puppet-enterprise).

-If you are a Puppet Enterprise user, use the [troubleshooting guide](/pe/2015.2/modules_installing.html#errors).
+If you are a Puppet Enterprise user, check the following:

+1. Are you logged in as the root user?
+If not, log in as root and try again.
+2. Are you using either the `puppet module install` or `puppet module upgrade` command?
+If not, you must use the Puppet module subcommands to install or upgrade Puppet Enterprise modules.
+3. Does the node you're on have a valid Puppet Enterprise license?
+If not, switch to a node that has a valid PE license on it.
+4. Are you running a version of Puppet Enterprise that supports this module?
+If not, you might need to upgrade.
+5. Do you have access to the internet on the node?
+If not, you need to switch to a node that has access to the internet.